YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 .. note::
    In the latest versions, gtmsecshr logs its messages in the system log and the environment variable ydb_log is ignored.

 **ydb_lvnullsubs** (gtm_lvnullsubs) specifies the initialization of [NEVER][NO]LVNULLSUBS at process startup.
-The value of the environment varable can be 0 which is equivalent to VIEW “NOLVNULLSUBS”, 1 (the default) which is equivalent to VIEW “LVNULLSUBS” or 2, which is equivalent to VIEW “NEVERLVNULLSUBS”.
+The value of the environment variable can be 0 which is equivalent to VIEW “NOLVNULLSUBS”, 1 (the default) which is equivalent to VIEW “LVNULLSUBS” or 2, which is equivalent to VIEW “NEVERLVNULLSUBS”.
 These settings disallow, partially disallow, or allow local arrays to have empty string subscripts.

 **ydb_maxtptime** (gtm_zmaxtptime) specifies the initial value of the $ZMAXTPTIME Intrinsic Special Variable, which controls whether and when YottaDB issues a TPTIMEOUT error for a TP transaction that runs too long. ydb_maxtptime specifies time in seconds and the default is 0, which indicates "no timeout" (unlimited time).
 The maximum value of ydb_maxtptime is 60 seconds and the minimum is 0; YottaDB ignores ydb_maxtptime if it contains a value outside of this recognized range.
 This range check does not apply to SET $ZMAXTPTIME.